July 10, 2019

 “You really need to want to do engineering and be fully dedicated to the program for all five years.
 The high difficulty of the program also yields fantastic results and rewards, and the resources that you gain from both schools is immense,” he adds.

-The sophomore began working on his research the summer before his first year.
-He was able to present his findings at two conferences that same summer: one at Bucknell, where he won in his category, and the other at Goucher College.
+As a student at Susquehanna, Zain embraced the many research opportunities that came his way, even starting on geophysics and groundwater hydrology research before his first year.
+He was able to present his findings at two conferences: one at Bucknell, where he won in his category, and the other at Goucher College.

-He says these research opportunities and mentorship by his Susquehanna professors helped him find his calling in the challenging field.
+These opportunities and mentorship by his Susquehanna professors helped him find his calling in the challenging field.